kev-ss/SSPT/ephem-3.7.6.0/ephem/doc/tutorial.rst

 Version 2007.November.1, for PyEphem version 3.7.2.2 and later.

-The `PyEphem library`_ provides Python programmers with access to the scientific-grade astronomical routines used by the `XEphem`_ interactive astronomical ephemeris application;
+The `PyEphem library`_ provides Python programmers with access to the astronomical routines used by the `XEphem`_ interactive astronomical ephemeris application;
 its author, `Elwood Charles Downey`_, has generously granted permission for PyEphem to be built upon his work.